 Next he moved on to law school and after finishing the first year of law school and going deep into the first semester of the second year of law school, Johnny was drafted by the Pettis County Draft Board into the US Army.
 Military Draft Deferments (for educational purposes) were not available for law students in those days.

-Upon completion of US Army Basic Combat Training and Leadership Training at Ft Leonard Wood, Missouri, Johnny was selected as "Top Man" on January 31, 1069 of his Basic Combat Training Company by the base commander Colonal Irving C. Hughes, Infantry Commanding.
+Upon completion of US Army Basic Combat Training and Leadership Training at Ft Leonard Wood, Missouri, Johnny was selected as "Top Man" on January 31, 1969 of his Basic Combat Training Company by the base commander Colonel Irving C. Hughes, Infantry Commanding.
 Johnny worked in S-2 Security & Intelligence (442nd Signal Battalion - 29th Signal Group - Southeast Asia / Northern Thailand) during the Vietnam era.
 This was not long after the Tet Offensive in Vietnam and things were pretty active in Vietnam, Laos, and Cambodia.
-He did two tours of duty in north Thailand (November 1969 to November 1970 ... and ...
+He did two tours of duty in northeast Thailand (November 1969 to November 1970 ... and ...
 November 1970 to August 1971).
-Johnny was awarded the US Army Commendation Medal in August 1971 for his performance during those Southeast Asia deployments.
-He also received the Republic of Vietnam Medal, and the Vietnam Service Medal.
+During those two deployments Johnny was engaged in supporting Signal Corp matters in Thailand, Laos, and Monkey Mountain, Vietnam.
+During a part of this time he was also concurrently in-charge of the Camp Friendship Signal Corp Photo Shop.
+He was also the winning fast pitch pitcher of the final championship fast pitch game for the US Army team in the 1970 Korat Camp Friendship Thailand US Army Base Tournament and was awarded the game ball inscribed with the 6 to 5 final score.
+Upon the approval of LTC Ed Jones (Johnny's Battalion Commanding Officer), Johnny was awarded the US Army Commendation Medal in August 1971 for his performance during those Southeast Asia deployments.
+He also received the Republic of Vietnam Medal, and the Vietnam Service Medal due to his support and involvement in Laos and Vietnam.

 After graduation from law school, he taught Business Law as a full time Assistant Professor at Central Missouri State University.
 (Later in his career, he also taught Business Law courses at State Fair Community College and Austin Community College as an adjunct instructor in addition to his then-current jobs).